ToBinio/useful-brush/README.md

 * convert mossy blocks to their normal form (sometimes drop moss blocks)
 * convert infested blocks to their normal form
-* brush away sand, red-sand and gravel
+* brush away dirt, sand, red-sand and gravel (drops some small things)
 * brush snow to remove one layer
 * brush chickens or parrots to drop feathers
 * brush sheep to drop strings